 converted bus is the Karakter beach bar, which features great food on a nice beach with a view of the planes.

 For an interesting family walking tour, meander past the many retail and restaurants establishments down to the St Maarten Yacht Club on Simpson Bay to watch boats large and small make their way through the lift bridge at 4.30 and 5.30 pm.
 Then continue on to the Carousel Ice Cream Bar where a real indoor carousel whirls children around on gaily-painted horses.
 For family evening entertainment, enjoy a film at the movie theatre opposite.

 Day 7: La Samanna, Terre Basses, Marigot

 Set sail along the western coast, past the airport, where you may witness some of the low flying airplanes during take off or landing.
 Head to La Samanna Hotel to enjoy lunch on the terrace at the casual beach bar, take a dip in the sea or take advantage of good snorkeling. spot.
-Back on board, sail around the headland of Terre Basses or Lowlands in view of some of St. Maarten’s largest and most impressive villas built on 4 acres lots.
+Back on board, sail around the headland of Terre Basses or Lowlands in view of some of St. Martin’s largest and most impressive villas built on 4 acres lots.
 Return to Marigot and prepare to bid farewell to your beautiful yacht and endearing crew and consider your plans for your next family yacht charter vacation.

 Select Yachts assists our clients in creating customizing itineraries and booking the perfect yacht and crew.
 Contact us for detailed information about chartering a yacht from our superb selection of megayachts, power yachts, luxury sailing or racing yachts, and crewed catamarans in destinations worldwide.